 Life insurance is not about death.
 It is about Life.

-Insurance is love for life!
+Insurance is for the Living!
 Share Life!

 Whole life insurance provides a lifetime of protection.